-There’s a warning about gathering maitake; they look exactly like some other poisonous mushroom species.
-So make sure you do proper research should you decide to take one of these chicken-like fungi home.
+A warning about gathering maitake; they look exactly like some other poisonous mushroom species.
+So do proper research to take one of these chicken-like fungi home.

 Maitake mushrooms were also found to help with weight loss or control.
-They also contain chemicals that may help fight tumors.
-(Research)
+Some research suggest certain chemicals that may help fight tumors.

 The Chinese have used Shiitake mushrooms medicinally for more than 6,000 years.